cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 * **Number of data revisions since June 23, 2020:** 1
 * **Date of last change:** [November 3, 2020](../covidcast_changelog.html#safegraph)

-Delphi's data source is based on [social distancing metrics](https://docs.safegraph.com/docs/social-distancing-metrics).
+This data source is based on [SafeGraph's social distancing metrics](https://docs.safegraph.com/docs/social-distancing-metrics).
 SafeGraph provides this data for individual census block groups, using differential privacy to protect individual people's data privacy.

-Delphi creates the SafeGraph data features at the census block group level, then aggregates these features to the county and state levels.
+Delphi uses this information to create features at the census block group level, then aggregates these features to the county and state levels.
 The aggregated data is freely available through the COVIDcast API.

 For precise definitions of the quantities below, consult the [SafeGraph social distancing metric